 Chamaecyparis obtusa 'Tempelhof'Item #2391 USDA Hardiness Zone: 4 - 8

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Watering can be reduced after establishment.
-Feed with a general purpose fertilizer before new growth begins in spring.Pruning time: fall.Light Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+- CareCare InformationProvide enriched, well-drained soil; avoid poorly drained sites.
+Water deeply, regularly during the first growing season to develop an extensive root system.
+Once established, prefers evenly moist soil, but tolerates brief dry spells.
+Feed with a general purpose fertilizer before new growth begins in spring.Pruning time: fall.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.

 - History & LoreHistory:This genus translates from the Greek for dwarf and cypress leading to its common name, false-cypress.
 This species was collected from Japan by Dutch physician Philipp von Siebold and introduced by the English nursery firm of H. G. Veitch in 1861.
 This sport was discovered in Konjin Nursery in Holland before 1964.